|Wake-up for EVA-1||Back in the Briar Patch|

 117:38:45 Young: ...
 Charlie.
 You want me to check the OPS, right?

 [Here, they are checking the tank pressures on the Oxygen Purge Systems (OPSs), the emergency oxygen supplies worn on the top of the PLSSs.
-This step is 2/3rds of the way down the lefthand column on the first cue card.
+This step is 2/3rds of the way down the lefthand column on Card 1 Side 1.
 As they will soon discover, they have gotten out of sequence.
 Given the number of changes dictated by the delayed landing, things have gone quite smoothly.]117:38:53 Duke: ...

 [Duke, from the 1972 Technical Debrief - "I'd like to say 'attaboy' right now for John Covington coming up with those new procedures.
 The Lunar Surface checklist, his part of it, was just outstanding.
 It was reorganized in real time and we never had a feeling that we were pillar-to-post in that checklist.
 We had to flip pages, but it was all flowing well and, once we got on it, it led us right back to where we were back in sync by the time we got the prep card that we used - the cue card (which is where they are now).
 He had done a lot.
 Those things were well organized and I thought those set of procedures for the preps and posts flowed as smooth as glass."]